HamzaHandanagic/ef-core-hands-on/README.md

 ### Writing efficient EF Core

+Efficient Querying:

+1. Indexing

 Check these ideas:

 - Bulk execute

 - Do not track readonly entities

-- Get only fields that you need (.Select)
+- Project only properties that you need.
+Get only fields that you need (.Select)

+e.g.:

+context.Blogs.Select(b => b.Url)
+If you need to project out more than one column, project out to a C# anonymous type with the properties you want.

 - Use NoTracking

 - Async